Email: Email Me

 “I’m getting a tremendous amount of referral work from people who remember,” Gary says.
 “I’m having a blast.
 This is as good as it gets.”

-Gary enjoys teaching trial practice at the University of Maine School of Law.
+Gary has taught trial practice at the University of Maine School of Law.
 Gary is also immersed in his second passion – the training of other lawyers.
 He conducts Continuing Legal Education seminars for firms and solo practitioners, focusing on trial skills.
-The goal is to teach the lawyers how to cut the gap between how they speak as lawyers, and how they speak as people.
-Gary enjoys passing this knowledge on, and he also enjoys the personal connections he makes with young lawyers.
+The goal is to teach lawyers to cut the gap between how they speak as lawyers, and how they speak as people.
+Gary enjoys passing this knowledge on, and he also enjoys the personal connections he makes with both young and experienced lawyers.

 “If you have a trial the next day, and you want to call me at 11 o’clock at night when you need some guidance, that’s what I’m here for.”

 Gary has been involved in many charitable causes, most notably a project that he started in which the communities of Lewiston and Auburn, Maine, funded a very extensive immunization education and clean water project in the Doukala region of the Cameroon.
 This project, administered by Save the Children, significantly decreased the area’s infant mortality rate.
-Gary also serves on the board for Furniture Friends, a nonprofit organization that provides furniture to immigrants in the Greater Portland area.
+Gary has also served on the board for Furniture Friends, a nonprofit organization that provides furniture to immigrants in the Greater Portland area.
+Gary’s wife Margery, stated and ran a nonprofit adoption agency for over 15 years specializing in foreign adoptions.

 Areas of Practice